mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 Every data point is allocated to each of the clusters through reducing the in-cluster sum of squares.
 Once the algorithm has been run and the groups are defined, any new data can be easily assigned to the correct group.

 In K-means, each cluster is described by a single mean, or centroid (hard clustering), so as not to confuse this model with an actual probabilistic model. **There is no underlying probability model in K-means**.
 The goal is to group data into K clusters.
 K-means (and some other clustering methods) have hard boundaries, meaning a data point either belongs to that cluster or it does not.
 On the other hand, clustering methods such as Gaussian Mixture Models (GMM) have soft boundaries (soft clustering), where data points can belong to multiple cluster at the same time but with different degrees of belief. e.g. a data point can have a $60\%$ of belonging to cluster $1$, $40\%$ of belonging to cluster $2$.
-Additionally, in probabilistic clustering, clusters can overlap (k-means doesn’t allow this).
+Additionally, in probabilistic clustering, clusters can overlap (K-means doesn’t allow this).

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202019-10-05%20at%2016.22.34.png?raw=true)

-An important observation for k-means is that the cluster models must be circular: k-means has no built-in way of accounting for oblong or elliptical clusters.
+An important observation for k-means is that the cluster models must be circular.
+In other words, K-means requires that each blob be a fixed size and completely symmetrical.
+K-means has no built-in way of accounting for oblong or elliptical clusters.
 When clusters are non-circular, trying to fit circular clusters would be a poor fit.
 This results in a mixing of cluster assignments where the resulting circles overlap.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/circular_clusters.png?raw=true)

 These two disadvantages of K-means—its lack of flexibility in cluster shape and lack of probabilistic cluster assignment—mean that for many datasets (especially low-dimensional datasets) it may not perform as well as you might hope.
+K-means is also very sensitive to outliers and noise in the dataset.

 # When to use?
 This is a versatile algorithm that can be used for any type of grouping.
 Some examples of use cases are: